Deledrius/agistudio/README.md

 Please visit project website at https://github.com/Deledrius/agistudio/ to submit bug reports, comments, suggestions, etc.

-Hope you'll have as much fun using it as we've had developing it :-)
+Hope you'll have as much fun using it as we've had developing it! :-)